 - policy relevance, and

 The research should be original.
-The final report will be included in an edited project report, which will be submitted to ERIA.
 Some of the completed research papers may be posted as working papers in the ERIA Discussion Paper series.